dickinson-comp492-spring2024/web/resources/index.md

     winners](https://en.wikipedia.org/wiki/Turing_Award) on
     Wikipedia.
 In class we will focus on the era 2006-2022.

+-->

 ## Class 27, Tuesday 4/30/2024

-Afternoon tea party at the instructor's house (attendance optional).
+* Afternoon tea party at the instructor's house (attendance optional).
 Please see invitation sent by email for details.
-Feel free to arrive any time after 3:00 PM -- you are not required to be on time for this class!
+Feel free to arrive any time after 3:30 PM.

--->
+* I've been asked to remind you to sign the graduation sustainability pledge if you are interested: [https://www.dickinson.edu/gpa](https://www.dickinson.edu/gpa)

 ## Class 26, Friday 4/26/2024